Mattias Ekholm: Edmonton Oilers

 During the 2022–23 season, on 28 February 2023, Ekholm and a 2023 sixth-round pick were traded to the Edmonton Oilers in exchange for a 2023 first-round draft pick, a 2024 fourth-round pick, defenceman Tyson Barrie and forward prospect Reid Schaefer.
-Ekholm made his Oilers debut on 1 March 2023, a 5–2 victory over the Toronto Maple Leafs.
-He scored his first goal as an Oiler on 11 March 2023, another game against the Leafs, this time a 7–4 defeat.
-Ekholm proved to be a stable addition to the Oilers defence, paired with Evan Bouchard.
+Ekholm made his Oilers debut on 1 March, a 5–2 victory over the Toronto Maple Leafs.
+He scored his first goal as an Oiler on 11 March, in another game against the Leafs, this time a 7–4 defeat.

+In the 2023-24 season, his first full season with the Oilers, Ekholm put up a career high in goals, points, and plus-minus, with 11, 45, and +44.
+His +44 plus-minus was the third-highest in the league that year.
+He finished the season 12th in Norris Trophy voting.
+His season ended with his second career trip to the Stanley Cup Final, losing in seven games to the Florida Panthers.

+Injuries shortened his 2024–25 season to 65 games.
+His season once again ended in the Stanley Cup Final against Florida, this time losing in six games.

+On 8 October 2025, Ekholm signed a three-year, $12 million contract extension with the Oilers that would go into effect during the 2026–27 season.
+On 26 January 2026, Ekholm scored his first hat-trick in his 938th career game, a 7–4 win over the Anaheim Ducks.
+His three goals marked the first time in NHL history where a team had two different defencemen score a hat-trick in consecutive games, with Evan Bouchard scoring his first hat-trick just two days prior.

+International play

+On 6 May 2026, Ekholm was added to Sweden senior team's roster for the 2026 World Championship.

 Personal life

-Ekholm is married to Ida Björnstad, a former sports broadcaster and they share three children together.
+Ekholm is married to Ida Björnstad, a former sports broadcaster, and they share three children together.